The World Squash Federation (WSF) is the global governing body for the sport of squash.

 ensuring squash remains a clean sport – and the encouragement of grass-roots development and participation particularly within emerging squash nations;

 - Responsibly direct squash’s future as a globally recognised and respected mainstream sport.

 The WSF is recognised by the International Olympic Committee as the International Federation for squash and is a member of the General Association of International Sports Federations and of the Association of the IOC Recognised International Sports Federations.

 The WSF has nearly 150 Members, all of whom are National Federations of squash, recognised by their National Olympic Committee or Ministry of Sport as the sole recognised governing body for the sport in their country.
 Members are required to join one of the five Continental Federations which are an integral part of our structure.
 Each Member is allocated votes to be used at General Meetings based on the number of squash courts in their country.

 An Executive Board is responsible for day-to-day management.
 The Board consists of a President and four Vice-Presidents, who are elected at General Meetings and each serve four year terms.
 One additional Vice-President may be co-opted on an annual basis if required.
 These are volunteers who generously give their time to support squash.

 An Executive Committee assists the Board with strategy and policy making.
-The Executive Committee comprises all Executive Board members plus one Regional Vice-President appointed by each of the Regional Federations, the Chair of the Athletes’ Commission and a representative of the PSA.
+The Executive Committee comprises all Executive Board members plus one Continental Vice-President appointed by each of the Continental Federations, the Chair of the Athletes’ Commission and a representative of the PSA.
 The Board is also supported by various Commissions whose members are volunteers with specialist knowledge.
 See Structure.

 WHAT THE WSF DOES